 We use several platforms to help us find people to join our team.
 At the moment, these include:

 We store CVs on Google Drive.
 Only team members involved in the recruitment process have access to recruitment platform accounts, CVs and emails.

 Your data and your rights

-When collecting and storing your personal data Futuregov will adhere to your rights as outlined by the GDPR to access, rectify and/or remove your data entirely.
-Upon request Futuregov will respond within 30 days:
+When collecting and storing your personal data, FutureGov will adhere to your rights as outlined by the GDPR to access, rectify and/or remove your data entirely.
+Upon request, we’ll respond within 30 days: